-For the years 2014-2024, the U.S. Bureau of Labor Statistics (BLS) projected a faster than average job growth of 15% for psychiatrists.
-The BLS also noted that psychiatrists in general earned an annual median salary of $187,200 or more in 2015.
+For the years 2018-2028, the U.S. Bureau of Labor Statistics (BLS) projected a faster than average job growth of 7% for all physicians and surgeons.
+The BLS also noted that psychiatrists in general earned an annual median salary of $208,000 or more in 2019.

 Psychiatrists treat mental illness by analyzing patients to identify solutions, such as regular counseling, behavioral changes, or family therapy.
 Psychiatrists must complete a bachelor's degree, medical school, and a residency before practicing.
 Psychiatry is a rapidly-growing field with a median salary of more than $208,000 a year.